-Hypori Halo Client sensitive data consists of the user TLS client private key credential.
-FCS\STO\EXT.1 Storage of Secrets specifies the platform's iOS keychain for protecting the credential.
-In accordance with FCS\STO\EXT.1, the Hypori Halo Client stores this credential in the platform's iOS keychain as described in section 6.1.3.
+Hypori Halo Client sensitive data consists of user TLS client private key credentials.
+FCS\STO\EXT.1 Storage of Secrets specifies the platform's Windows Certificate Store for protecting keys.

-6.2.2 FDP\DEC\EXT.1
+6.2.2 FDP DEC EXT.1

 At first launch, the Hypori Halo Client presents to the user some of the permissions requested by the application that are needed to operate.
 A user can accept (or reject) the permissions, but rejecting permissions may cause apps on the Hypori Virtual Device to not function properly.
 Some permissions are requested by the application only as the feature is required on first use (such as microphone input).
-Table 5 shows the permissions required by the Hypori Halo Client.
+Table 9 shows the permissions required by the Hypori Halo Client.
 Those marked with an '\' are prompted for when the Hypori Halo Client is started for the first time.